Toric degenerations of cluster varieties and cluster duality: -patterns with coefficients Y-patterns with coefficients

 \begin{lemma} \thlabel{lem:geometric_and_frozen} The assignment $v\mapsto ({\bf x}^{\text{ext}}_v,B^{\text{ext}}_v)$ defines a (coefficient free!) cluster pattern of rank $n$ with $m$ frozen directions. \end{lemma} \begin{proof} This follows from the discussion at the end of \cite[\S2]{FZ_clustersIV}. \end{proof}

 {\bf{Warning:}}{ \emph{We use \thref{lem:geometric_and_frozen} frequently to interpret cluster patterns with geometric coefficients as coefficient-free cluster patterns with frozen directions.
-The reason behind this is that the geometric meaning of coefficients is very different form the geometric meaning of frozen directions.
+As an important special case, a cluster pattern with principal coefficients of rank $n$ can be treated as a coefficient-free cluster pattern of rank $n$ with $n$ frozen direction.
+However, the meaning in geometry of coefficients is very different form the meaning in geometry of frozen directions.
 We systematically think of coefficients as parameters deforming the mutation formulas.
 Frozen directions are just directions in which we do not perform mutations and they can be used to partially compactify cluster varieties.
-We discuss these ideas extensively in \S\ref{sec:cluster_duality}.}}
+We discuss these ideas extensively in \S\ref{sec:cluster_duality}. }}

-\begin{example} Let $v\mapsto (\mathbf x_v,\mathbf p_v,B_v)$ be the cluster pattern with principal coefficients\footnote{Note that principal coefficients are a special case of geometric coefficients.} at $v_0$ of type $A_2$.
+\begin{example} Let $v\mapsto (\mathbf x_v,\mathbf p_v,B_v)$ be the cluster pattern with principal coefficients at $v_0$ of type $A_2$.
 We follow the recipe of \thref{def:extended cluster} using the ingredients from Table~\ref{tab:A2}: the matrices $B_v$ are in the second column and the monomials $p_{i;v}\in\text{Trop}(p_1,p_2)$ can be read from columns three and four specifying $\oplus$ as in \thref{exp:trop sf}.

 The matrices $B_{v_i}^{\text{ext}}$ for $i\in[0,4]$ are incidence matrices of the quivers shown in Figure~\ref{fig:A_2 prin coeff}.
 We enclose in a box ${\boxed{\phantom{:}}}$ the vertices corresponding to the rows of the matrices $ (B^{\text{ext}}_v)_{\text{ll}}$.
 Observe that they change according to the matrix mutation in \eqref{eq:matrix mut}, as \thref{lem:geometric_and_frozen} predicts. \end{example}